 Built inside a mountain and hardened against bunker-busting bombs.
 Here’s what we know about Iran’s Fordow nuclear site

-- Israel's military has been bombing Iran's nuclear facilities for days, focusing on the deeply buried Fordow enrichment plant near Qom.
+- Israel's military has been bombing Iran's nuclear facilities for days, focusing mainly on the deeply buried Fordow Fuel Enrichment Plant near Qom.

-- Fordow is approximately 80 meters underground and reinforced with hard concrete, making it resistant to conventional bunker-buster bombs like the GBU-28.
+- Fordow sits about 80 meters underground and is fortified with especially hard concrete, making it resistant to Israel's available bunker-busting bombs like the GBU-28 and BLU-109.

 What is Fordow, the underground nuclear site that only a US bomb can destroy